Samiser/advent-of-code-2019/day1/README.md

 Essentially, while the mass still needs fuel, run the function on the mass again.
 This recursively gets the required fuel and fulfills the requirements in a very small amount of code.
+To shorten the code a wee bit I replaced the long form conditional statement with a conditional expression, essentially a python ternary operator.